somaproject/acqboard/docs/hardware/hardware.rst

 ------------------

 The 8MHz serial link is carried at 650 nm via 1 mm plastic optical fiber.
-We use the Avago :part:`HFBR-1528` transmitter and :part:`HFBR-2528` receiver, which can transmit up to 10 MBd over 50 m of the inexpensive plastic fiber.
+We use the Avago :part:`HFBR-1528` transmitter :bibcite:`avago_hfbr-1528_2009` and :part:`HFBR-2528` receiver :bibcite:`avago_hfbr-2528_2009`, which can transmit up to 10 MBd over 50 m of the inexpensive plastic fiber.

 ==============================
 Mechanics, PCB, Enclosure